-Organisation and internal tools 01 The enterprise m neets the definition of distributor Location The enterprise is established in the European Union Activity • The enterprise buys devices compliant with the Regulation from a manufacturer of an importer. • The enterprise makes these devices available on the EU market.
-Beware of certain activities that make the enterprise switch over to manufacture status (cf. page 8). )2 The enterprise is in a position to fulfil all the obligations applicable to distributors Personnel • Necessary resources. • Back-up system.
-Processes for • the verification of products and documentation accompanying them, • market surveillance, • the reporting of non-conformities, complaints, reports, etc. Tools Identification of any player that may have to be contacted (person to contact and contac details): Manufacturer, authorised representative, importer, Competent authorities of Member States in which the devices are imported. • Databases to store and keep traceability information and the UDI where applicable.
-Identification of specific requirements of Member States for traceability and registration of UDI.
-Identification of the languages in which the documents, instructions, labeling, implan card must be provided.
+Organisation and internal tools The enterprise n neets the definition of distributor Location The enterprise is established in the European Union Activity The enterprise buys devices compliant with the Regulation from a manufacturer an importer. • The enterprise makes these devices available on the EU market.
+Beware of certain activities that make the enterprise switch over to manufactu status (cf. page 8).
+The enterprise is s in a position to fulfil all the obligations applicable to distributors Personnel The operator has the necessary resources to carry out the tasks provided for in the Regulation. • The operator has set up a back-up system.
+Processes for • the verification of products and documentation accompanying them, market surveillance, product traceability, • the reporting of non-conformities, complaints, reports, etc. Tools Identification of any player that may have to be contacted (person to contact and cont details): Manufacturer, authorised representative, importer, Competent authorities of Member States in which the devices are imported. • Databases to store and keep traceability information and the UDI where applicable.
+Identification of specific requirements of Member States for traceability and registrat of UDI.